 Smart Cities maximize the speed and efficiency of city processes while reducing utility usage and carbon footprints.
 The best solutions eliminate data overload with automated reports and analytics to help city staff make informed decisions.

 Enter Smart Parking

-Of all the recent improvements to appear in our most technology-friendly cities, smart parking is one of the most popular due to rising demand, revenue enhancement, operational efficiencies and improved customer service.
+Of all the recent improvements to appear in our most technology-friendly cities, smart parking and smart permit management solutions are one of the most popular due to rising demand, revenue enhancement, operational efficiencies and improved customer service.
 In fact, single-space parking meters are the fastest growing meter product segment in the U.S. In the case of the IPS Smart Parking meter, an accompanying sensor communicates with the meter directly as opposed to traveling to the central repository.
 In other words, the meter is intelligent enough to say: “When a car leaves, reset to zero time,” or, “add time to the meter when the vehicle arrives.”
 The decision is made instantly and the meter acts almost immediately upon the departure/arrival of a vehicle.
 This advanced two-way communication empowers local decision-making, unlike cloud-based decisions that rely on high-speed, high-volume and latency-prone data transmission.

 In addition to the smart meter, smart collection systems, wayfinding and enforcement applications, vehicle detection sensors, and powerful data management tools are some of the products that have arrived on the scene in over 200 cities in the U.S., including Boston, San Diego, and Sacramento.
 For instance, the City of Sacramento uses IPS Group Smart Sensors in conjunction with the M5 single-space Smart Meters to gather revenue and occupancy data based on meter, street, block or neighborhood for coordinating their collections.